 The hacking cough can make some people throw up or feel exhausted.
 You could even break a rib during a coughing fit.

-After you get a diagnosis of whooping cough, your doctor may treat you with antibiotics.
+After you get a diagnosis of whooping cough, your doctor will likely treat you with antibiotics.
 It will take some time for you to fully recover.
 Your cough might stick with you for 1 to 2 months or more.
 People in China call it the "100-day cough" because it lingers so long.
 You might also have higher chances of getting a respiratory infection during this time.